Current Research Projects

 CEO Transition: Challenges and Learnings from the First Year

-In 2017, CES will be embarking on a new study focused on a CEO's first year in the role as a follow up to our research on the board's perspective of successful CEO succession.
-For this study, we will interview CEOs about the challenges they faced and what they found most helpful during their first year.
+This study focuses on a CEO's first year in the role as a follow up to our research on the board's perspective of successful CEO succession.
+For this on-going research, we interview CEOs about the challenges they faced and what they found most helpful during their first year.
 If you are a new CEO or know a new CEO who would like to be part of the interview process, please contact us at CES@moore.sc.edu.

 Please contact CES@moore.sc.edu if interested in participating in our research.